chochain/eForth.js/README.md

 ## Performance
 Javascript brings us the simplicity.
 Just point the web page to your *eforth.js* and that's it.
 Open the DevTool in your browser, you can trace, benchmark, even single-step the code.
 But what about the performance compared to native C?
 Well, it's slow!
-Running at about 1/10 of the speed.
+Running at about 1/15 of the speed.
 For an interfactive Forth shell on the browser to play with or learn, I think it works OK.
-But if you want to see a WASM eForth that runs a tad faster, check my <b>weForth</b> [here](https://github.com/chochain/weForth)
+But if you want to see a WASM eForth that runs at about 1/2 of native CPU, check my <b>weForth</b> [here](https://github.com/chochain/weForth)

 ## Documentation
 * The genesis and philosophy of eForth, [eForth and Zen](https://chochain.github.io/eforth/docs/eForthAndZen.pdf) by Dr. Ting